rubycocos/blockchain/centralbank/README.md

 ## References

 [**Programming Cryptocurrencies and Blockchains (in Ruby)**](http://yukimotopress.github.io/blockchains) by Gerald Bauer et al, 2018, Yuki & Moto Press

+And many more @ [**Best of Crypto Books**](https://openblockchains.github.io/crypto-books/) - a collection of books, white papers & more about crypto and blockchains

 ## License